mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Street completely out for over a week!
 Is this a new Policy?, 26th July :- [7936354](https://www.fixmystreet.com/report/7936354)
 - Flyposting on verge, 26th July :- [7936209](https://www.fixmystreet.com/report/7936209)
 - Flyposter on lamppost, 26th July :- [7936197](https://www.fixmystreet.com/report/7936197)
-- Looks like pressure has cause the concrete to crumble, 26th July :- [7936098](https://www.fixmystreet.com/report/7936098)

 <!-- fix_marker ends -->